tobe2098/JaipurGameTracker/README.md

 # Jaipur Game State Tracker
 Jaipur tracker for game states in C without tracking the card aspect of the game.
 For use with a deck of cards to play.
+A better version is currently [here](https://github.com/tobe2098/JaipurEmulator).

 # Building and running
 ## Windows